HMilbradt/harrison/src/pages/blog/5-tips-for-bcit-computer-systems-graduates.md

 ---
 ![BCIT](/img/bcit-logo.jpeg "BCIT")

-Despite this post being largely about software engineering, and specifically devoted to BCIT CST grads, there's a great deal that can be generalized into whatever field or career you're looking to go into.
-And while I could write an entire book on my experiences I've had post-graduation, I believe these 5 things will be the most impactful for a new graduates first steps.
+Despite this post being largely about software engineering, and specifically devoted to BCIT CST graduates, there's a great deal that can be generalized into whatever field or career you're looking to go into.
+And while I could write an entire book on my experiences I've had post-graduation, I believe these 5 things will be the most impactful for a new BCIT graduates first steps.

 ## Be Realistic